Considering Judaism

 Why does Judaism no longer do sacrifices?
 This is a mystery to me because this had been so absolutely central to the religion before.
 Did God direct this change?
 It does not seem so.

 It seems that Jews are waiting for a temple to be restored in Jerusalem, since sacrifices were previously done there from the first temple.
-However, even before the first temple was made, sacrifices has been done legitimately in many places.
-The only requirement was that a legitimate priest was the one doing them.
+However, even before the first temple was made, sacrifices had been done legitimately in many places.
+The only requirement was that a legitimate priest was the one doing the animal sacrifice.
 In fact after the first temple, sacrifices were still done properly both away from the temple (Elijah on Mt.
 Carmel - 1 Kings 18), or without a temple (Ezra 3:4)

 However, Jesus is the lamb of God (John 1:29), God's ultimate sacrifice for sin.
 He fulfilled the law and after him no sacrifices would be needed (Luke 23:45, Romans 3:25).